 Chapter 4: Migration and the Dangerous Outsiders: Anti-Immigrant Conspiracy Theories in the Nordic Countries

 Chapter 5: Conspiracy Theories About the Nordic Countries

 Anastasiya Astapova is Senior Research Fellow in the Department of Estonian and Comparative Folklore at the University of Tartu, Estonia.

 Eirikur Bergmann is Professor of Politics at Bifrost University, Iceland.

 Asbjørn Dyrendal is Professor of Religious Studies at the Norwegian University of Science and Technology in Trondheim.

-Annika Rabo is Professor Emeritus in Social Anthropology at Stockholm University, Sweden.
+Annika Rabo is Professor Emeritus of Social Anthropology at Stockholm University, Sweden.

 Kasper Grotle Rasmussen is Associate Professor of American History at the University of Southern Denmark.

-Hulda Thórisdóttir is an Associate Professor in Political Science at the University of Iceland.
+Hulda Thórisdóttir is Associate Professor of Political Science at the University of Iceland.

-Andreas Önnerfors is Associate Professor in the History of Sciences and Ideas at the University of Gothenburg, Sweden.
+Andreas Önnerfors is Associate Professor of the History of Sciences and Ideas at the University of Gothenburg, Sweden.